Train communication network

-The train communication network (TCN) is a hierarchical combination of two fieldbus for data transmission within trains.
+The train communication network (TCN) is a hierarchical combination of two fieldbus networks for data transmission within trains.
 It consists of the Multifunction Vehicle Bus (MVB) inside each vehicle and of the Wire Train Bus (WTB) to connect the different vehicles.
 The TCN components have been standardized in IEC 61375.

 Multifunction vehicle bus (MVB)

-The multifunction vehicle bus connects individual nodes within a vehicle or in a closed train set.
-Unlike the WTB there is no requirement on a single international connector standard for the vehicle bus inside a coach, locomotive or train set – instead there are three predefined media and connector classes:
+The MVB connects individual nodes within a vehicle or closed train set.
+Unlike the WTB, there is no single connector standard for the MVB – instead, there are 3 defined media and connector classes: